fitcooking/fitcooking/README.md

 - Don't include salt and pepper and other ubiquitous things in the ingredients list.

-**If you fail to do these things, I will close your submission and you will have to resubmit.
-I am tired of having to fix more than 50% of submissions.**

 ### Tags

 You can (and should) add tags at the end of your recipe.
 The syntax is: